 Years ago, while preparing for the Informatics Olympiads, I came across an article about the application of a text manipulation algorithm for analyzing DNA sequences of individuals from different species.
 I was fascinated by the application of this method across disciplines and challenged myself to do the same with the algorithms I was learning.

 Later, through the development of various projects, such as a chemical equation balancer and a patient management program, I developed an interest in biochemistry and medicine.
 Columbia’s Computer Science Department program in Computational Biology offers an incredible opportunity to mix my two passions, CS and biochemistry.
-I want to work alongside the likes of Itsik Pe'er, whose research on how changes to DNA sequencing affect biological processes I am very interested in.
+I want to work alongside the likes of Itsik Pe'er, whose research on how changes to DNA sequencing affect biological processes.

-Moreover, I am excited by the idea of meeting faculty and students through the Center for Computational Biology and Bioinformatics and the other health-oriented departments.
+Moreover, I am excited by the opportunity of contributing an intern at the Center for Computational Biology and Bioinformatics and the other health-oriented departments.
 With everything I learn from these opportunities I want to start a company that generates a positive social impact.
 Columbia can provide me with the tools necessary to achieve this through its robust entrepreneurship program.

 One of the examples of this support that encouraged me was the launch of Droice, the Columbia born drug analysis company that went from idea to production in twelve months through the participation in the Columbia Venture Competition, in which I hope to compete.